sufyanahmad7/Roboadvisor/README.md

 ## Introduction

-The fintech industry has been disrupted.
+The fintech :moneybag: industry has been disrupted.
 We’re seeing seismic shifts in the ways which people grow their money.
 Conventional banking and investing methods are now replaced with digital banks and roboadvisors.

 However, as a person of faith, I can only invest in shariah-compliant products.
 Hence, my project is about developing a shariah-compliant roboadvisor app that can serve this demographic, especially in SEA.